 To request a copy of the Draft Environmental Assessment and submit written comments to, contact:

 New York, NY 10278-0090

-Comments received by March 26, 2014 regarding the DEA will assist in the agency’s evaluation of the project changes and will be reflected in the project record.
+As noted above, the comment period has been extended and comments received by April 10, 2014 regarding the DEA will assist in the agency’s evaluation of the project changes and will be reflected in the project record.